Houston County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-How to Request: You can request your ALR hearing online, by phone, or by mail.
+• How to Request: You can request an ALR hearing by:

-• Mail: Send a written request to the address below.
-It's crucial to send it certified mail with return receipt requested to prove you met the deadline:
+• Mail: Send a written request to (If a specific ALR hearing request mailing address is available, insert it.
+Otherwise, omit mailing option).
+It is highly recommended you send this via certified mail with return receipt requested to prove you sent it on time.

 Automatic License Suspension